Decoupling (cosmology): Neutrino decoupling

 Another example is the neutrino decoupling which occurred within one second of the Big Bang.
-Analogous to the decoupling of photons, neutrinos decoupled when the rate of weak interactions between neutrinos and other forms of matter dropped below the rate of expansion of the universe, which produced a cosmic neutrino background of freely streaming neutrinos.
-An important consequence of neutrino decoupling is that the temperature of this neutrino background is lower than the temperature of the cosmic microwave background.
+Analogous to the decoupling of photons, neutrinos decoupled when the rate of weak interactions between neutrinos and other forms of matter dropped below the rate of expansion of the universe, producing a cosmic neutrino background of freely streaming neutrinos.
+This neutrino background will have a lower temperature than the cosmic microwave background because shortly after neutrino decoupling the electrons and positrons in the plasma combine or annihilate, producing photons and heat.

+One way to estimate the temperature of the neutrino background is use conservation of entropy.
+The ratio of the entropy, s just before and after this annihilation is given by ratio of the number of degrees of freedom: